 \section{Empirical analysis of the influence of the beam search hyperparameters}

-In this section we present a thorough comparison of the influence of the hyperparameters of the beam search of SSD++ on its results.
-As a complete search over the whole combination of parameters is unfeasible we present here a exploration over the parameters used for the experimental comparison in the paper ($w_b =100$, $n_{cut} =5$, $d_{max} = 5$), i.e., we fix two of the parameters on the aforementioned values and then proceed to change the selected parameter of interest, and we do this for all the $3$ parameters.
+This section presents a thorough comparison of the influence of the hyperparameters of the beam search of SSD++ on its results.
+As a complete search over the whole combination of parameters is unfeasible, we present here an exploration of the hyperparameters used for the experimental comparison in the paper ($w_b =100$, $n_{cut} =5$, $d_{max} = 5$), i.e., we fix two of the parameters on the values above and then proceed to change the selected parameter of interest.
+We do this for all the $3$ parameters.
 The line between the dots of the same colour does not represent an interpolation and is merely used to aid visualisation and suggest trends.

-\emph{Note on relative compression.} It may seem that the values of the relative compression remain constant but that is an illusion due to the scale of the $y$ axis.
-As the compression ratio is given by the division of large values (usually above the thousands) its value with two decimal digits can be misleading.
-Nonetheless, in general, when zooming over the figures one can discern a slight improvement (smaller values) for larger values of the hyperparameters.
+\emph{Note on relative compression.} It may seem that the values of the relative compression remain constant, but that is an illusion due to the scale of the $y$ axis.
+Moreover, as the compression ratio is given by dividing large values (usually above the thousands), its value with two decimal digits can be misleading.
+Nonetheless, in general, when zooming over the figures, one can discern a slight improvement (smaller values) for larger values of the hyperparameters.

 \end{appendix}